raihahahan/cpp-tcp-client/README.md

 ## 2. Installation

-- Note: this have only been tested on Mac M2
+- Note: this has only been tested on Mac M2

 ```
 make all